rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

-# Mining is Zero Sum
+# Mining is Negative Sum

 > The Bitcoin mines.
 >